 What should children learn in preschool?
 Each of us has different opinions, philosophies, and ideas about what and how children learn.
 Download and print the What Should Children Learn Activity.
 Use these scenarios to reflect on your own point of view.
 Then think about how you would use your knowledge of cognitive development to respond to the adults in the scenarios.
 Write your responses and share them with a supervisor, trainer, or coach.
 Then compare your answers to the suggested responses.

 It’s important to be ready to talk about why you do what you do.
 The What Am I Learning? resource can help prepare you.
 After you print the document, cut the "What am I Learning in…” sections into four cards, and post them in your interest areas or learning centers.

 It is also equally important to meaningfully address the needs of all children in your classroom.
-Using the principals of universal design for learning (UDL), Sandall and Schwartz (2008) identify eight types of curriculum supports for children with special needs and children learning English.
+Using the principals of universal design for learning (UDL), Sandall and Schwartz (2008) identify eight types of curriculum supports for children with dis/abilities and children learning English.
 Use the Curriculum Supports for ALL Children chart to learn about them.

 |Adaptations||Changes to instruction provided to a child based on his or her needs|

 |Developmentally appropriate practice||“An approach to teaching grounded both in the research on how young children develop and learn and in what is known about effective early education” (NAEYC, 2009)|